padloc/site/content/help/manual/vaults/index.md

 {{< /figure >}}

 You can store any kind of file within Padloc as long as it is within the **5 MB** size limit and you can add as many as many attachments as you want!
-For more information on how to store, browse and manage files, check out the [Storing Files]({{< relref "files" >}}) section of the manual!

 ## Creating New Vaults